Flightradar24: Privacy

 The site blocks some ADS-B information from display for "security and privacy" purposes.
 For instance, the position of the Japanese Air Force One aircraft used by the Japanese emperor and prime minister was visible on the site until August 2014, when the Japanese Ministry of Defense requested that the information be blocked.
+Some aircraft can be found with low resolution images in place (due to reasons of privacy), showing the aircraft’s art.
 This has subsequently meant that the aircraft no longer has its flight track posted online or on the site.